zhumingcheng697/BackstopJS-Test/README.md

     >
     > If the necessary reference files do not exist before `backstop test` is run, `backstop reference` will be run automatically.

-- Easily switch between Chrome and Firefox testing environments
+- Easily choose between Chrome, Firefox, and WebKit testing environments

 ## How to Set Up